moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

-# How to search the Digital library
+# How to search the Digital Library
 Documents in the Digital Library can be searched through different ways.
 You can use the main search field in the upper part of the screen or the menu with options Search, Browse and Collections on the left.

 ### The main search field